skyjake/Doomsday-Engine/README.md

 ## External Dependencies

+### CMake

+Doomsday is compiled using [CMake](http://cmake.org/).
+Version 3.1 or later is required.

 ### Qt

-Using Qt 5 is recommended.
-The minimum required version of Qt is 4.8.
+Using the latest version of Qt 5 is recommended.
+The minimum required version is Qt 4.8.
 See [Supported platforms](http://dengine.net/dew/index.php?title=Supported_platforms) in the wiki for details about which version is being used on which platform.

 ### Open Asset Import Library